OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     }
     ```

-1. Add the following line immediately below the function to register it.
+1. Add the following line immediately after the function to register it.

     ```js
     Office.actions.associate("toggleProtection", toggleProtection);